 High performers are extremely important to the success of every organization.
 They’re the employees who can do more or are always prepared to go the extra mile.
 But how do you recognize your high performers?
 And how do you make the most of their special qualities?

-So, what is a high performer?
+What is a high performer?

 A high performer (or high achiever) is someone who excels within an organization.
 They virtually always perform beyond expectations and are often willing to go the extra mile to achieve an objective.